MarkBroerkens/CarND-MPC-Project/README.md

   car_waypoints_y.push_back(dy * cos(psi) - dx * sin(psi)); // positive values: to the left
 }
 ```
-After preprocessing, the polynomial is fitted using the helper function ``polyfit`` (file main.cpp at line xxxx).
+After preprocessing, the polynomial is fitted using the helper function ``polyfit`` (file main.cpp at line 55).
 `